-As a dedicated labor relations practice within a full service regional law firm, we regularly partner with and draw upon the resources and experience of our firm's other practices, including our health care/regulatory, commercial real estate, corporate, environmental (including environmental health & safety), governmental incentives, criminal, trial and appellate, governmental relations and incentives, ERISA and employee benefits, and municipal finance practices.
+As a dedicated labor relations practice within a full service regional law firm, we regularly partner with our firm's industry groups, including manufacturing, education, health care, and construction, and draw upon the resources and experience of our firm’s practices, including corporate, environmental, health & safety, criminal, trial and appellate, governmental relations and incentives, and compensation and employee benefits.
 As part of coordinated teams, our labor practitioners are able to add significant value for clients as they work to attain their business and management objectives.

 Counseled numerous employers, including recently an international chemical manufacturer, on labor relations strategy involving a permanent plant facility closure.